N-Wouda/Urban-Waste-Collection/README.md

   This relies on OSRM; see the `osrm/` directory for details.
 - `simulate`, the simulation runscript.
   This script runs a single simulation using a given collection strategy.
+  It assumes the data has been set up correctly using the `ingest` and `matrix` scripts.
 - `analyze`, the analysis script.
+  This script analyses the output of the `simulate` script.
 - `plot`, which can plot a set of simulated routes on top of OSM.

 These programs can be ran as `poetry run <script name>`, for example: